Skip to main content

 Fact: with the right resources and support, people with mental health conditions who vape nicotine can quit.

-A 2021 study of the effectiveness of This Is Quitting for quitting vaping among young adults demonstrated no significant differences in quit outcomes among young adults with a range of mental health presentations, and those who reported no mental health issues.
+A 2021 study of the effectiveness of a text message quit vaping platform for quitting vaping among young adults demonstrated no significant differences in quit outcomes among young adults with a range of mental health presentations, and those who reported no mental health issues.

 Why does this myth prevail?
 Many people with mental health conditions have other life challenges that may make it harder to quit vaping nicotine.
 These may include: more proximity to other people who use tobacco, fewer quitting resources available, and stronger dependence on nicotine.
 While additional challenges may exist for people with mental health conditions, they can quit with the right support and treatment.